jpetrocik/SmartSwitchFirmware/README.md

 ## MQTT

 The device will subscribe to a command and status topic.
 The device will subscribe to the command topic and publish status updates to the status topic.
-The topic a based on the name and location you configured.
+The topics names are based on the name and location you configured.

 The commands to publish to MQTT to control the device are simple numeric commands: